-(h) Software Development Costs:
+(h) Software Technology Development Costs:

-The Company expenses all software development costs as incurred for the year ended December 31, 2022 and 2021.
-As at December 31, 2022 and 2021, all capitalized software development costs have been fully amortized and the Company has no capitalized software development costs.
+The Company expenses all software technology development costs as incurred for the year ended December 31, 2023, 2022 and 2021.
+As at December 31, 2023 and 2022, all capitalized software technology development costs have been fully amortized and the Company has no capitalized software technology development costs.